 Twisting & Re-Twisting Dreadlocks

-Twisting and Re-Twisting are pretty much the same thing.
-Often twisting refers to when you first start your locks while re-twisting is maintenance done to tighten your locs.
+Twisting and Re-Twisting are pretty much the same thing when talking about dreadlocks.
+Often twisting refers to when you first start your dreadlocks while re-twisting is maintenance done to tighten your dreads.
 In both cases the main idea is to put a locking cream of some type on the hair or dreads, twist it and allow it to dry twisted.
-You simply spin the lock until it us under enough tension to compress it and make it feel tight, while at the same time applying some dread cream directly to the dread, working it in as you twist it around and around, always to the right or "clockwise".
+You simply spin the dreadlock until it us under enough tension to compress it and make it feel tight, while at the same time applying some dread cream directly to the dread, working it in as you twist it around and around, always to the right or "clockwise".

 Re-Twisting with Rubberbands

 If you don't have access to clips but rubber bands are handy you can use the following method, it's just another way to secure the hair, the cream and tension are used in the same way.
 The idea is simple.
 If were to twist a section of hair, put a rubber band on it and then release it would quickly unravel.
 However, if you twist several dreadlocks, maybe eight or so, independently, twisting them one at a time holding the ones that have already been twisted and taking care that they don't unravel while you work on twisting additional ones, you can rubberband the whole lot together and they will prevent each other from un-twisting.
 (Man that was a long sentence.)
 This is often quicker than using clips and it's much easier to sleep on than clips if you decide to let them stay twisted all night.
 The only down side to using rubber bands on groups of dread is that you have to take special care to ensure that all of the dreadlocks dry thoroughly.
 It will be quite a mass of hair so you'll probably need to use a hair dryer to get the inner dreads completely dry.
 If you find that some are taking too long to dry use smaller groups with few dreads.